MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

 ---
 title: Use PowerShell and Visual Studio Code with the Dataverse Web API
-description: Describes how to use Powershell and Visual Studio Code to create reusable PowerShell functions to interactively test using the Dataverse Web API ms.date: 12/30/2023
+description: Describes how to use PowerShell and Visual Studio Code to create reusable PowerShell functions to interactively test using the Dataverse Web API ms.date: 12/30/2023
 author: divkamath
 ms.author: dikamath